 There is a cheaper way, however.
 It works especially well for people who don’t use as many voice minutes or use as much data.
 For example, I only use my phone to call my wife and a few other friends and family members, and usually only use a few minutes every month.
 I also don’t have a smartphone currently.
 For me spending money on an expensive plan was a waste.
 I found that there were pre-paid phone options out there that fit my needs, and would mean that I would consistently spend less than $10/month.
 So what pre-paid phone plans are out there?

 List Of Cheap Prepaid Cell Phone Options

-There are a variety of pre-paid phone services out there that you can use.
+There are a variety of pre-paid, and even free, phone services out there that you can use.
 The frugality and savings you’ll see will vary from provider to provider.
 Here’s a list of ones that I’ve found that have some decent plans.
 (I personally use and love Virgin Mobile – so listed them at the top).

 - Virgin Mobile

 - Family Mobile